Backendless/Android-SDK/README.md

+# The repository is DEPRECATED
+The code is moved to https://github.com/Backendless/java-sdk

 Backendless SDK for Java and Android [![Build Status](https://travis-ci.org/Backendless/Android-SDK.svg)](https://travis-ci.org/Backendless/Android-SDK)
 ====================================
 Welcome to Backendless!
 In this document you will find the instructions for getting up and running with Backendless quickly.
 The SDK you downloaded contains a library [(jar file)](https://github.com/Backendless/Android-SDK/blob/master/out/backendless.jar?raw=true) with the APIs, which provide access to the Backendless services.
 These services enable the server-side functionality for developing and running mobile and desktop applications.
 Follow the steps below to get started with Backendless: